 Statement of purpose: "Out of the upheavals of the 1960's came a group of Windy City women determined to challenge the suffocating male supremacy of the time.
 They joined the growing women's liberation movement and organized the Chicago Women's Liberation Union (CWLU) which touched the lives of thousands of women through its many organizing projects from 1969-1977.
 Now they are sharing their history on the Internet to inspire new generations to continue the struggle for justice and equality. "

-is a mapping initiative, funded by the Research Support Libraries Programme (RSLP) to identify and develop access to women's history sources in the British Isles.
-The Genesis Project Team is currently designing the database which will enable you to search over 2000 archive, library and museum collections from 45 institutions relating to women's history.
-This will be available in June 2002.
-Please keep visiting this site for updates on progress.
+The Genesis Project is a mapping initiative, funded by the Research Support Libraries Programme (RSLP), to identify and develop access to women's history sources in the British Isles.
+The Genesis Project Team is currently designing the database which will enable you to search over 2,000 archive, library, and museum collections from 45 institutions relating to women's history.